Pay Off Debt Before Saving:

 Final Word: Stop Splitting Focus

 Don’t try to balance saving and debt repayment like you’re managing a financial circus act.
-Pick the high-impact move.
-And if you’re staring at a credit card with double-digit interest, that move is simple: pay it off.
+Pick the high‑impact move.
+And if you’re staring at a double‑digit interest card, the smart way to pay back debt is simple: eliminate it first.

 Once you’re debt-free, you can save freely.
 Every dollar you put away after that?
 It’s yours to keep.
 No strings.
 No interest monster breathing down your neck.